Your Questions, Answered

 Step 1.
 Harvesting

 The olive harvest occurs every year when olives achieve their peak weight, are gently ripened, and become plump with oil.
-The olives are collected in nets spread beneath the olive trees, and then taken to our team of dedicated experts the very same day they’re picked.
+The olives are collected in nets spread beneath the olive trees.

 Step 2.
 Crushing

 An olive paste is created by crushing the whole fruit and then pressing it again to release the oil.
-This method is referred to as “cold-pressing” as it requires no heat.
 After natural filtration removes sediment and water, the oil is ready for inspection by our Olive Oil Masters.

 Step 3.
 Selecting